Sherrone Moore obvious choice, but here are other Michigan football head coach candidates - Yahoo Sports

 Contact Tony Garcia: apgarcia@freepress.com.
 Follow him at @realtonygarcia.

+Michigan fans!
+Celebrate the national title with our two commemorative books: "Blue Reign: The Story of the 2023 Michigan Wolverines' Legendary Run to the National Championship" and "Maize & Grand: Michigan’s Epic March to the 2023 National Title" — preorder now to save!
+You can also buy a commemorative copy of the front page of the Detroit Free Press from the morning after U-M's historic championship victory, and purchase our four-page special Stadium Section.

-This article originally appeared on Detroit Free Press: Michigan football head coach candidates: Sherrone Moore and who else?
+This article originally appeared on Detroit Free Press: Michigan football head coach candidates: Anyone beside Sherrone Moore?